-Each Member State's safety authority must act as the 'competent authority' for train driver licensing and certification.
+The ORR is the “competent authority” for train driving licencing and certification.
 We are the National Safety Authority in Great Britain, although there's a separate system in Northern Ireland.

-We believe that the best way of making sure drivers are competent is through safety management systems.
-We usually issue licenses based on evidence supplied by train operators.
+We believe that the best way of making sure drivers remain competent is through operator safety management systems.
+We usually issue licences based on evidence supplied by train operators.
 However, we will still use our own safety certification and inspection systems to assure that train operators' arrangements for competence and fitness are good enough.

 What are the train driving licence and certificate?
 Collapse accordion Open accordion